kubernetes/website/content/en/docs/concepts/configuration/pod-priority-preemption.md

 `system-cluster-critical`.
 The former has the highest priority and is used for critical system Pods that must run on all or most of the nodes and should never be preempted.
-The latter is used for system critical Pods that must always run in a cluster, but they can be terminated from one node and started on a different node.
+The latter is used for system critical Pods that must always run in a cluster, but they can be terminated on one node and started on a different node.

 {{< note >}}
 **Note**: You should never use these PriorityClasses that are dedicated to system components for non-system Pods.
-Otherwise, Pods with such high priorities may preempt system critical components causing disruption of cluster services.
+Otherwise, Pods with such high priorities might preempt system critical components, causing disruption of cluster services.
 {{< /note >}}

 ### Notes about PodPriority and existing clusters